Hyperparathyroidism

 • Inhibition of bone resorption due to bisphosphonate use

 Once the hyperparathyroidism is established, hypercalcemia or normocalcemia may occur.
-The sensitivity of the parathyroid glands to calcium may be diminished because of pronounced glandular hyperplasia and elevation of the calcium set point (ie, the amount of calcium necessary to reduce secretion of PTH).
+The sensitivity of the parathyroid glands to calcium may be diminished because of pronounced glandular hyperplasia and elevation of the calcium set point (ie, the calcium concentration necessary to reduce secretion of PTH).

 Tertiary hyperparathyroidism